|Lettuce and carrots.|

 It was as bad as I expected.
 I looked out the bedroom window that faces our street and saw what looked like snow.
 The lawn was white, except for the green shards of leaves from the tree in our front yard.
 I went downstairs and opened the front door.
-Our front porch planters were filled with a couple of inches of hail and a few specks of green.
-The downspout in front of our garage had a mound of hail about a foot tall at its base.
+The front porch planters were filled with a couple of inches of hail and a few specks of green.
+The downspout in front of the garage had a mound of hail about a foot tall at its base.
 Heading to the back yard, the lawn was covered with hail as well.
 More mounds of hail below downspouts.
 Shredded tree leaves everywhere.
 The garden was pretty much gone.
-Our raised beds contained about 2″ of hail, flecks of green showing here or there.
-The apple trees were tattered, the apples punctured and bruised.
-The lilies in our pond were in tatters.
+The raised beds contained about 2″ of hail, flecks of green showing here or there.
+The apple trees were shreaded, the apples punctured and bruised.
+The lilies in the pond were in tatters.

 |Mustard before & after|

 Tomato and pepper plants were scrawny sticks bearing beat up fruit.
 Lettuce, collards, chard, turnips, squash, rhubarb, you name it, were unrecognizable.
 Never in my history of gardening had so much damage been done this early in the growing season.
 I didn’t know if I should just turn the soil over and attempt to start again from scratch, or wait a little while and see what might survive.
 Our growing season is SO short that there was little I could replant that would actually produce before the end of the season.
 The chickens, on the other hand, were gobbling up the hail like it was candy.

 The scientist in me decided to give it a couple of weeks before I would uproot and replant.
 Quite a bit of my crop had been in the ground long enough to develop a decent roots, which I felt was a key to possible plant recovery.
 I felt that with leafy plants such as lettuce, various greens and root plants such as turnips, kohl rabi and rutabaga, there might be hope.